u-boot/u-boot/doc/driver-model/spi-howto.rst

 device tree will be used to determine what chip selects are valid.

 Return -ENODEV if the supplied chip select is invalid, or 0 if it is valid.
-If you don't provide the cs_info() method, -ENODEV is assumed for all chip selects that do not appear in the device tree.
+If you don't provide the cs_info() method, 0 is assumed for all chip selects that do not appear in the device tree.

 Test it